rxseven/tsuuka-api/README.md

 ## Credits

-Tsūka API was bootstrapped with [TypeScript Node Starter](https://github.com/Microsoft/TypeScript-Node-Starter) - a starter template for TypeScript and Node.
+This project was bootstrapped with [Gyararī API](https://github.com/rxseven/gyararii-api).

 ## Licenses